spiral/docs/views/configuration.md

 ```

 ## Auto-Configuration
-You are able to alter some of the component settings using bootloader `Spiral\Bootloaders\Views\ViewsBootloader`.
+You can alter some of the component settings using bootloader `Spiral\Bootloaders\Views\ViewsBootloader`.

 ### View Namespace
-To assign new directory to view namespace:
+To assign a new directory to view namespace:

 ```php
 namespace App\Bootloader;